Peanut oil is high in vitamin E but also rich in omega-6 fats. Learn the pros, cons, and how to use it safely.

 Oxidation is a reaction between a substance and oxygen that causes free radicals and other harmful compounds to form.
 This process commonly occurs in unsaturated fats, while saturated fats are more resistant to oxidation.

-Polyunsaturated fats are the most susceptible to becoming oxidized due to their higher amount of unstable double bonds.
+Polyunsaturated fats are the most susceptible to oxidization due to their higher amount of unstable double bonds.

 The high amount of polyunsaturated fats in peanut oil, along with its use as a high-heat oil, makes it more prone to oxidation.

-The free radicals that are created when peanut oil becomes oxidized can cause damage in the body.
-This damage may even lead to premature aging, certain cancers and heart disease (18, 19).
+The free radicals created when peanut oil becomes oxidized can damage the body.
+This damage

-There are other, more stable oils and fats available on the market for high-heat cooking.
+Other, more stable oils and fats are available on the market for high-heat cooking, including avocado oil, safflower oil, and sesame oil.

 These are much more resistant to oxidation than peanut oil.
 Although peanut oil is advertised for its high smoke point, it may not be the best choice.